ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 This document defines two
 keywords to provide semantic information in
-OpenAPI Specification and JSON Schema documents.
+OpenAPI Specification and JSON Schema documents, and support contract-first semantic schema design.

 --- middle